nibortolum/ggprotist/README.md

 ## Installation

-ggprotist ca be installed with:
+ggprotist can be installed with:

 ``` r
 # install.packages("devtools")